cs-icon.svg

 }

-A Block node can be rendered in three different ways as follow:
+Block nodes can be rendered in three ways:

-1. To enhance clarity and avoid potential ambiguity, it is recommended to use the type key for block nodes and the text key for text nodes to differentiate between them in JSON RTE, rather than relying on the attrs key for this purpose.
+Note: Use the type key for block nodes and the text key for text nodes, rather than relying on the attrs key.

 Was this article helpful?